TheSuranaverse/Microsoft-Future_Ready_Talent-Internship/Hot Queries & Solution/README.md

 Write any tips for the learning modules or internship below.
 Thanks for contributing!😄

+1. Do the program in `Microsoft Edge` browser in `incognito` mode.
-1. You can use only `Sandbox 4 times` in a single day, so use them carefully when you perform exercises.
+2. You can use only `Sandbox 4 times` in a single day, so use them carefully when you perform exercises.
-2. Go to [neverinstall](https://neverinstall.com/) on your pc & create an account with Google.
+3. Go to [neverinstall](https://neverinstall.com/) on your pc & create an account with Google.
 Launch chrome there & open **FRT** and watch all the videos.
 It will provide you very fast speed internet, fast enough to watch all 5 videos at once.
-3.
+4.

 ### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) Want to earn real passive income - effortlessly?🤩